-Virtual scribes can perform their job wherever the doctor works as long as they have access to electronic equipment and the internet.
+Virtual scribes can perform their job wherever the doctor works as long as they have access to the electronic health record and the internet.

 Disadvantages of outsourcing virtual scribing

 Just like many services available for outsourcing, virtual scribing also comes with risks.
-Keep in mind that it is also important to carefully consider these disadvantages.
+Keep in mind that it is also important to carefully consider the disadvantages.

-By understanding these downsides, healthcare providers can decide whether virtual scribing is the best option for them.
+By understanding the following downsides, healthcare providers can decide whether virtual scribing is the best option for them: